MONARO SHOPPING MALL

 Further redevelopment of the shopping centre had been carried out in the two previous years.
 In 1993, the interior of the original MONARO MALL structure was reconfigured, with a new mallway and entrance cutting though to the corner of Bunda and Petrie Streets.
 In 1994, an Upper Level "Fashion Mall" was added to the existing CITY MARKET, with a rooftop car park built over the CITY MARKET and Target structures.

 The first nameplate conversion at the centre involved the Marcus Clark's store, which became a Sydney-based Waltons in 1966.
 A new store was built on an adjacent city block, which was rebannered by the Venture discount chain in 1987.
-Venture, which was not affiliated with the United States chain of the same name, folded in 1994.
+Venture, an Australian entity, was not affiliated with the United States chain.
+Oz-based Venture folded in 1994.

 A 50 million dollar mall renovation commenced in November 2001.
 Three of the CANBERRA CENTRE-CITY MARKET structures were joined by enclosed Level 1 bridges.
 The official dedication of the renewed CANBERRA CENTRE was held on November 7, 2002.
 The complex now encompassed approximately 613,500 lettable square feet.